Humairajahan/multithreadingVideos/README.md

 - resizing the merged frames from (3840,2160) to (1920,1080)
 - creating one final video using opencv

-If faced with a memory allocation problem, it would be advisable (if the memory allocation problem cannot be solved) to save the frames during the multithreading and then calling them again to merge them.
+If faced with a memory allocation problem, it would be advisable (if the memory allocation problem cannot be solved) to save the frames of each video during the multithreading and then calling them again to merge them.